jeremybatesDC/vueGridBaseballCard/README.md

 Labor Day launch?

+--> the same inputs exist and its a matter of which grid area theyRe assigned to.
+CSS variable

+- could still use V-if of course, but itS more like "v-where" ...

 --> for backgroud color of grid areas, make an rgba slider if possible so user can set opacity value of background color --> continue to re-layout cardfront grid.
 Need borders on the appropriate element.
 --> Get elements in cells to take full size